-It is with a heavy, yet hopeful heart, that we have decided to close our Ubuntu Baba boutique in Westlake.
+It is with a heavy, yet hopeful heart, that I have decided to close our Ubuntu Baba boutique in Westlake.
 Deep inside I think I knew this was coming for weeks now, but it just didn’t seem real until we got down to the details.
 (Our online shop and factory will continue as per normal.)

 This little 65m space, nested in the heart of Westlake, up against the beautiful mountains – with just the perfect distance between the city centre and the deep south, has been the connection point for so many new Moms over the last 2 and a half years.